 Additionally, Zillow doesn’t discern community pockets.
 These are very common in larger cities where you can have higher end community just blocks from a mid or lower-end one.
 These “pockets” can skew or be skewed by larger metro data that Zillow factors in that aren’t pertinent.

 The More Accurate Model

 Any professional realtor will tell you that pricing a home to sell requires a full understanding of the home itself, the location and current market trends in that area.
 In fact, most realtors look at Zillow pricing with a bit of disdain because it does make pricing and managing realistic client expectation more difficult.

 A realtor will take a look at sales in the pertinent area, creating a radius based on your pocket rather than an entire zip code.
 He will then compare your home based on size, features, and upgrades to those homes that were recently sold, thus appraised, in the previous 3 to 6 months.
 This range is contingent on how hot the real estate market is in the area.

 He will then compare this information to existing homes on the market, looking at how your home compares to what else buyers are seeing on the market.
 After all, if yours is a well-kept home being sold next to a completely remodeled home, you might not be able to get the same price per square foot at the other.

 Additionally, realtors will consider whether it is a buyer’s or seller’s market.
 If you want to create a frenzy with a lot of eyes on your property in a seller’s market, you can underprice the home and let the bidding begin.
-This tactic works in many markets including North Carolina & New Jersey.
+This tactic works in many markets including throughout the USA.